Help shape the framework

 As digital health technologies develop at an increasing pace, we've worked with partners to develop standards that ensure new technologies are clinically effective and offer economic value.

-The aim of the standards is to make it easier for innovators and commissioners to understand what good levels of evidence for digital healthcare technologies look like, while meeting the needs of the health and care system, patients, and users.
+The aim of the standards is to make it easier for innovators and commissioners to understand what good levels of evidence for digital healthcare technologies look like.
+Digital healthcare technologies must also meet the needs of the health and care system, patients, and users.

 We created the standards as part of a working group led by NHS England.
 The group also includes:

 - Public Health England

 The evidence standards framework is made up of: